katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

          state: started
          enabled: yes

 If you think the service may not be started, the best thing to do is request it to be started.
-If the service fails to start, Ansible will yell appropriately.
+If the service fails to start, Assible will yell appropriately.
 (This should not be confused with whether the service is doing something functional, which we'll show more about how to do later).